Homeschool co-ops, enrichment programs, and other options abound in the Kansas City area!

 Beyond the initial enrollment fees, homeschool co-ops and enrichment programs often require additional costs.
 These include supplies, technology fees, field trips, maintenance and registration, and more.

-Even if the time commitment is only three hours, Dawn recommends adding some extra time before and after for margin.
+Even if the time commitment is only a few hours, Dawn recommends adding some extra time before and after for margin.
 Be sure to set realistic expectations, both for yourself and your children!

-Bonus tip: Sometimes these co-ops and enrichment programs will have early enrollment periods and deadlines in the spring, not necessarily in the summertime when homeschoolers begin shopping around.
+Bonus tip: Sometimes these co-ops and enrichment programs will have early enrollment periods and deadlines in the spring, not necessarily in the summertime when some families start shopping around.
 Often parents have told us they end up on waiting lists because they missed registration deadlines.

 If you’re eyeing a specific program, you should always check directly with them as to their enrollment period and deadlines.
 Also, ask whether they have early registration discounts!